 We are youth radio advocates.
-Producing podcasts in educational settings not only meets core literacy standards across subjects, but it gives students a way to express what matters to them in a creative, and guided project-based learning setting.
+Producing podcasts in educational settings not only meets core literacy standards, but also gives students a way to express what matters to them in a creative, and guided project-based learning setting.

-Podcasting requires collaboration, research, writing, voicing, technical skills, time management, organization and critical thinking, and the list continues.
+Podcasting requires collaboration, research, writing, voicing, technical skills, time management, organization, critical thinking, and the list continues.

 Mini Golf Classic with SQuids